alchemycodelab/alchemy-student-projects/Spring-2020.md

  ### Fetch-ART

 > Description
->> Full-stack application that is made for those seeking a meditative space to listen to calming music while favoriting images inspired by emotions.
+>> Full-stack application that is made for those seeking a meditative space to listen to calming music while choosing their favorite images that are inspired by our emotions.
 >
 - [Live Site](https://fetch-art.netlify.app/)
 - [Frontend Github](https://github.com/breeannb/fetch-art-fe )